schnoddelbotz/cloud-vm-docker/README.md

   curl -H'Metadata-Flavor:Google' "http://metadata.google.internal/computeMetadata/v1/instance/"curl -H'Metadata-Flavor:Google' "http://metadata.google.internal/computeMetadata/v1/instance/"
   curl -H'Metadata-Flavor:Google' "http://metadata.google.internal/computeMetadata/v1/instance/attributes/user-data"
   ```
-- let user decide on `run` whether to use HTTP endpoint or write pubsub directly

 - deployment: let user disable HTTP endpoint if not needed
 - list which commands work as 100% "drop-in" replacement for docker commands -- goal: as-much-as-possible
 - coool! can I use this for interactive containers as well? no, not yet, maybe never. you can ssh to vm though.